ldsands/UsefulCodeSnippets/other_software/pandoc_commands.md

 See example 2 above for the pandoc command for citeproc, see the yaml commands below for the yaml examples needed for citeproc (bibliography and csl lines are needed), for the link above look for the "Citation rendering" and "Ciations" headings for more details

 below are examples of the commands that you need to use to effectively use citeproc in markdown documents
-- the @citiation_header will cite the item that is from the bib file linked in the yaml header
+- The @citiation_header will cite the item that is from the bib file linked in the yaml header
-- the [] on either side will put it into parentheses
+- The [] on either side will put it into parentheses
-- a ";" is needed inbetween each unique citation
+- A ";" is needed inbetween each unique citation
-- below is also an example of added page numbers it will figure out based the csl file you use how to format it
+- Below is also an example of added page numbers it will figure out based the csl file you use how to format it
 - @Thoits_2011 will do author(s) followed by year in parentheses
-- the -@Thoits_2011 will "suppresses" the author(s) and just show the year in parentheses
+- The -@Thoits_2011 will "suppresses" the author(s) and just show the year in parentheses
-- the # References creates a bibliography below that heading (must be at the end of the document)
+- The # References creates a bibliography below that heading (must be at the end of the document)
-    - there was a recent update that allows you to move the bibliography to where ever you want when you use this code `<div id="refs"></div>` this is very useful when you need to add appendices after your bibliography
+    - There was a recent update that allows you to move the bibliography to where ever you want when you use this code `<div id="refs"></div>` this is very useful when you need to add appendices after your bibliography

 ```pandoc
 Markdown text here [@citiation_header1; @citation_header2 pp. 240-320]. @Thoits_2011 Thoits -@Thoits_2011 say blah in her article.